sami016/Genetiq.Java/README.md

  - Object orientated approach to genetic algorithms.
  - Cohesive and interchangable modules.
- - Provide support for a range of populat GA techniques, and allow extensibility for new ones.
+ - Provide support for a range of popular GA techniques, and allow extensibility for new ones.
  - Clean interface that is easy to use and understand.
  - Provide support for multi-core processing.